atamarzban/dejframework/README.md

 	}
 ```
 **Note That** The ``` id ``` property is defined in the ```/dej/mvc/Model``` class that your models extend.
 Thus, if you want your Model to have an id, there's no need to define it again.

-4. In Order for the model to know it's own name, set it as a class property:
+4. For the model to know it's own name, set it as a class property:
 ```php
 class User extends \dej\mvc\Model
 {